-For RA bidding obligations the definition of fast, short medium and long start resources is solely based on the start-up time.
+32 For RA bidding obligations the definition of fast, short medium and long start resources is solely based on the startup time.
 Please see the BPM for Reliability Requirements and definitions in Appendix A of the Tariff.

 Attribute Short Start Long Start Extremely Long-Start

-minutes and Start-Up Time less than or equal to 1080 minutes 1080 minutes
+Start Up Time / Cycle time 33 Cycle Time Zero to 255 minutes Cycle Time greater than 255 minutes and Start-Up Time less than or equal to 1080 minutes Start-Up Time greater than 1080 minutes

 Day-Ahead Applications

 IFM Commit (financial) Commit No Commit

 RUC Advisory Commit Advisory Commit

-ELC Advisory Advisory Commit
+ELC 34 Advisory Advisory Commit

 Real-Time Applications

 RTUC Commit/ Advisory No Commit No Commit

 STUC Commit/ Advisory No Commit No Commit